NP6/slate/source/includes/_statistics.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the kitten to retrieve
+ID | The ID of the action to retrieve

 ### Cible state